First Aid & Defibrillators

 Defibrillators

-- NSW Office of Sport – Club Defibrillator Grant Program – GRANTS NOW OPEN – Applications close Wed 27 November 2024.
+- NSW Office of Sport – Club Defibrillator Grants

-- Heart of the Nation– provider of AEDs and First Aid training while raising awareness of the benefits of CPR and early defibrillation.
+- Heart of the Nation – a flagship program of the Heart Foundation raising awareness of the benefits of CPR and early defibrillation through community-led CPR and AED training around Australia.

 - Heartbeat of Football – Promoting the increased awareness of the importance of pre-participation health checks and early defibrillation.